 What changes are taking place?

 Goldman Sachs (GS) is changing the legal entity it uses to operate its retail structured products (Certificates, Notes and Warrants) programs in its EU markets.
 Currently GS issues structured products out of Goldman, Sachs & Co.
 Wertpapier GmbH (GSW), with these products being unconditionally and irrevocably guaranteed by The Goldman Sachs Group, Inc. (GS Group).
 Going forward GS plans to consolidate this activity into Goldman Sachs Bank Europe SE (GSBE).
 For this purpose GSW, GSBE and Goldman Sachs International (GSI) have entered into an agreement on 1 October 2021.
-Subsequent to this beginning in October 2021, three key changes will be implemented:
+Subsequent to this the following three key changes will be implementedin October 2021:

-1. GS will begin to issue structured products for retail investors out of GSBE and will gradually cease issuing new structured products for retail investors out of GSW.
+1. GS has started to issue structured products for retail investors out of GSBE and will gradually cease issuing new structured products for retail investors out of GSW.

-2. GS will substitute the issuer for structured products outstanding, issued by GSW, replacing GSW with GSBE as the new issuer.
+2. As of 22 October 2021 (24:00h CET), GS has substituted the issuer for structured products outstanding, issued by GSW, replacing GSW with GSBE as the new issuer.

-3. GS will substitute the Calculation Agent, GSBE will take on the role as Calculation Agent, which previously was exercised by GSI.
+3. As of 22 October 2021 (24:00h CET), for the Transferred Securities (as defined below) GS has substituted the Calculation Agent, GSBE took on the role as Calculation Agent, which previously was exercised by GSI.

 2) New Products from GSBE: